The Zen Studies Podcast

 This podcast is recorded specifically for podcast listeners, and I want it to be fun and educational at the same time.

-The subject matter is traditional Zen (or sometimes more generally, Buddhist) teachings and practices.
-I cycle regularly through 5 different kinds of episodes:
+I cycle regularly through six different kinds of episodes:

-Foundational Buddhist Teachings – Zen teachings are Buddhist teachings, but these episodes cover older (pre-Zen) or more general Buddhist teachings (not specific to a sect or school)
+Buddhist Teachings – These episodes cover older (pre-Zen) or more general Buddhist teachings (not specific to a sect or school)

-Dharma Talks – The episodes are my teachings on various Zen and Buddhist topics
+Dharma Talks – These episodes are my teachings on various Zen and Buddhist topics

 I hope you enjoy listening!
 As a disclaimer, I should say that I am a Soto Zen priest, not a professional scholar or historian.
 If you are aware of any mistakes or important omissions I make in the podcast, please feel free to post a comment or email me!